This is a partial listing of state park rules and regulations. Visit the Minnesota State Legislature for the complete

 In a state park, while in the water, use of air mattresses, inner tubes or other flotation devices that are not approved by the Coast Guard is prohibited except when used in an area specifically designated for that use.

 Geocaching is allowed in Minnesota state parks, state recreation areas and waysides managed by the DNR.
 All caches placed in these locations require a signed permit prior to placement.
-Permit applications and geocaching guidelines are available at the park office or how to place a geocache.
+Download permit applications and geocaching guidelines, or pick them up at the park office.

 Harvesting edible fruits and mushrooms is allowed in Minnesota state parks, as long as they are for personal consumption.
 Commercial harvesting is not allowed.
 It is not allowed to pick wildflowers or other plants (edible or not), even for personal use.